 You’ll need up to 50 minutes.

-In the first 15 minutes, prepare the team.
+- Inform the team, in the first 15 minutes.
 Review the user personas, the market requirements, and the competitors’ products.
 Invite a subject-matter expert to spend 5 minutes on industry concepts and jargon.
 Decide how the team will get any additional information that’s needed.

-In the second 15 minutes, discuss the problem statement.
+- Discuss and set the problem statement, in the second 15 minutes.
 Typically, this is a common task that users need to accomplish.
 Once you have a problem statement, check that it is a single problem that describes the user’s goal without describing a solution.
 If you’ve never done this, read about getting the problem statement just right.

-Finally, take a few minutes to book a four-hour design session.
-Four hours seems a lot, but it’s barely enough.
+- Book a four-hour design session, in the remaining few minutes.
+Four hours seems a lot, but it’s often barely enough.
 Collectively you’ll be presenting dozens of sketches, producing a dozen more, assessing and critiquing their merits, and then responding to the critique.
 Many participants have observed that the best solutions come in the last hour, when people have tired of analyzing and instead let their brains generate ideas more freely—using the first three hours of idea sharing as subconscious input.
 And remember: a few hours of sketching is cheaper—and easier—than coding, testing, and then discovering that you must discard your work because you built the wrong thing.

 Success tip.
 You’ll be tempted to schedule shorter sessions—to save a half hour or even an hour—but give yourselves the full four hours to succeed.